sdesabbata/r-for-geographic-data-science/docs/203-comparing-data.md

 </center>

-## Exercise 203.1

-Create a new RMarkdown document, and add the code necessary to oad the `2011_OAC_Raw_uVariables_Leicester.csv` dataset.

-**Question 203.1.1:** Check whether the values of mean age (`u020`) are normally distributed, and whether they can be transformed to a normally distributed set using logarithmic or inverse hyperbolic sine functions.

-**Question 203.1.2:** Check whether the values of mean age (`u020`) are normally distributed when looking at the different 2011OAC supergroups separately.
-Check whether they can be transformed to a normally distributed set using logarithmic or inverse hyperbolic sine functions.

-**Question 203.1.3:** Is the distribution of mean age (`u020`) different in different 2011OAC supergroups in Leicester?

 ## Correlation

-The term **correlation** is used to refer to a series of a standardised measures of covariance, which can be used to statistically assess whether two variables are related or not.
+The term **correlation** is used to refer to a series of standardised measures of covariance, which can be used to statistically assess whether two variables are related or not.

 Furthermore, if two variables are related, such measures can identify whether they are: